AnonymousRand/mc_set_seed_videos/README.md

 # Set-Seed-Videos
 Modded Client used for unofficial set seed runs at Irvima https://www.youtube.com/channel/UCeCT_BJS_o2avWBNiXxEk2w

-Optifine is integrated within this client as it seems impossible to integrate Sodium.
+Optifine is integrated within this client as Fabric/Sodium seems to be incompatible.

 Made with the MCP-Reborn Tool https://github.com/Hexeption/MCP-Reborn